 Swift-First Design

-StoreKit 2 takes all the advantages of the latest Swift features to simplify purchase management, for example, Swift concurrency.
+StoreKit 2 takes all the advantages of the latest Swift features to simplify management during in-app purchase on iOS, for example, Swift concurrency.

 New APIs